Welcome to this guide for anyone traveling to Tikal from Flores.

 This option will cost you around 30Q.
 Both of these options will take between 2-3 hours to reach the entrance of the Tikal Ruins.

-Be sure to take the earliest bus to avoid the crowds.
+If you want to have the most reward experience I hight recommend you take the earliest possible bus to avoid the crowds.

 It’s wise to know what’s included when budgeting for tickets.